Strasmore Research

 Which options expire every day?

-For decades, listed US stock options expired once a month, on the third Friday.
-Weekly Friday expirations spread through the 2000s and 2010s, and in 2022 the exchanges completed the calendar for the biggest index products: Cboe added Tuesday and Thursday S&P 500 (SPX) expirations that spring, and Tuesday and Thursday listings for the SPY and QQQ ETFs followed in November.
-Since late 2022, SPX, SPY, and QQQ have listed an expiration for every trading day of the week — a same-day contract exists in those products every session — and the Russell 2000 ETF (IWM) also expires daily.
+For decades, listed US stock options expired once a month, on the third Friday; weekly Fridays spread through the 2000s and 2010s.
+In 2022 the exchanges completed the calendar for the biggest index products: Cboe added Tuesday and Thursday S&P 500 (SPX) expirations that spring, and Tuesday/Thursday listings for the SPY and QQQ ETFs followed in November.
+Since late 2022 SPX, SPY and QQQ have listed an expiration for every trading day of the week; the Russell 2000 ETF (IWM) expires daily too.
+Single stocks kept the old rhythm, so a Friday was once the only day a stock option could be 0DTE.

 What share of options volume is 0DTE?